Yum! Brands: International focus

-In January 2011, Yum! announced its intentions to divest itself of its Long John Silver's and A&W brands to focus on its core brands of KFC, Pizza Hut and Taco Bell.
+In January 2011, Yum! announced its intentions to dispose of its Long John Silver's and A&W brands to focus on its core brands of KFC, Pizza Hut and Taco Bell.
 For the decade leading up to the company's announcement, major growth had relied on international expansion.
 With little presence outside North America, the two chains no longer fit in the company's long-term growth plans.
-The foreign expansion—particularly that of Taco Bell, KFC and Pizza Hut—was cited in the firm's January 18, 2011 announcement of its intention to sell the A&W and Long John Silver's chains.
+The foreign expansion—particularly that of Taco Bell, KFC and Pizza Hut—was cited in the firm's January 18, 2011, announcement of its intention to dispose of the A&W and Long John Silver's chains.
 Both of those chains also suffered from poor sales, and had fewer locations compared to the other chains in the Yum!
 Brands portfolio.
 In September 2011, Yum! announced they had found buyers for the A&W and Long John Silver's chains.
-A Great American Brand will buy A&W, and Long John Silver's will be acquired by LJS Partners LLC.
+A Great American Brand bought A&W, and Long John Silver's was sold to LJS Partners LLC.

 In May 2011, Yum! agreed to purchase Chinese hot pot chain Little Sheep for HK$4.56 billion.
 The deal spent more than 4 months in antitrust review by the Chinese Ministry of Commerce, to determine whether or not the transaction would result in a monopolistic positioning of Yum! in the country's restaurant industry.
 The Ministry approved the deal in November 2011, according to Little Sheep representatives.

-In 2012, a KFC opened in Ramallah and became the first American fast food restaurant to operate in the West Bank; a Pizza Hut is also planned.
+In 2012, a KFC opened in Ramallah and became the first American fast food restaurant to operate in the West Bank; a Pizza Hut was also planned.

-In 2013, a few KFC locations in China supplied chicken found to contain "excess levels of chemical residue".
-Yum! had lost 6% of sales from publicity in China as of January 25, 2013.

-The company opened its first restaurant in Ulaanbaatar, Mongolia, in May 2013.
-For Mongolia, KFC is the first western fast food to open its doors in the country.
-The company is planning to open 15 more restaurants in Ulaanbaatar in the next 5 years, including the country's first drive-thru service.
-Yum!
-Brands has also opened Taco Bell and Pizza Hut restaurants in newer Target stores.